Damaniel/DamPBN/README.md

           version.
 This is important since it allows the creation of picture files with fewer than 16 colors while maintaining compatibility with Allegro.

+The python tools are some batch converters that I'm using to make larger collections.
+They are:

+- batch_convert.py: takes a directory of image files and creates a set of DamPBN picture files in a separate output directory.
+Supported image file formats are JPG, PNG and PCX.
+This converter will also adjust the image size and color palette if needed, so any images can be used without preprocessing.
+- image_process.py: takes 2 directories of identical files - one with original names, one with numbered names, and makes a metadata file for batch_convert.py
+- image_split.py: takes a pile of images and divides them into groups of 50, putting each group into sequentially numbered directories

 ### Build requirements